latonis/content-server/posts/100-days-of-yara-2024-day-02/post.md

 ![screenshot of the use-cases section in the repository](/static/images/100-days-of-yara-2024-day-02/use-cases.png)

-Evaluating the use cases listed above, the purpose of this action in YARA-X's case is to run the tests.
+Evaluating the use-cases listed above, the purpose of this action in YARA-X's case is to run the tests.
 We have other workflows and steps to check warnings, errors, and formatting.
 As such, I made a change to alter the workflow to just use `run: cargo test` instead of using the deprecated and archived action.

 ### Old Step
 ```yaml